The Dallas Winds

 While serving in TUSAB, Mary also had the privilege of performing for recording studios in the production of reference recordings for Hal Leonard, JW Pepper, and Alfred Music and for pick-up orchestras around the region.

-Other large ensembles Mary has worked with over the years include the McLean Symphony, Dallas Festival of Modern Music, Shreveport Symphony, Shreveport Opera, East Texas Symphony, Wichita Falls Symphony, and Plano Symphony.
+Other large ensembles Mary has worked with over the years include the McLean Symphony, Dallas Festival of Modern Music, Shreveport Symphony, Shreveport Opera, East Texas Symphony, Wichita Falls Symphony, and Plano Symphony, Sherman Symphony, and Richardson Symphony.